tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 There are two components to this: setting the socket to report incoming ECN marks, and retrieving the value for each incoming packet.

+Note that Apple platforms additionally provide a framework for network connections that allows sending and receiving ECN flags when using UDP without traditional socket option semantics.
+When sending or receiving UDP datagrams, IP protocol metadata carries ECN information in both directions.
+See
+{{APPLE-NETWORK-FRAMEWORK}}.

 ## Setting the socket to report incoming ECN codepoints